dongguanting/DPA-RAG/README.md

 </p>

-⭐ **We will release the templates, and codes within a month.
+⭐ **We will release the our codes within a month.
 Thanks for your attention!**

 ## Introduction
  we propose a **D**ual **P**reference **A**lignment for **R**etrieval-**A**ugmented **G**eneration (**DPA-RAG**), a universal framework designed to align diverse preference knowledge within RAG systems.
 DPA-RAG consists of three key components: